7Consider subsidised options

 8Check if you are entitled to huurtoeslag

-If you manage to find a place on your own and the rent is too high in comparison to your income, you might be entitled to rent benefit (huurtoeslag).
+If you manage to find a place on a housing website or another method listed above and the rent is too high in comparison to your income, you might be entitled to rent benefit (huurtoeslag).
 To be granted this benefit, multiple criteria must be met.
 Conditions are i.a. your level of income, the amount of rent and whether the apartment you are renting has its own entrance (door).
 Most housing ads state if the apartment is suitable for rent benefit (Huurtoeslag mogelijk).
-So it might be clever to include this criterion in your search.
+So it might be clever to include this criterion in your search on the housing websites.

 9Engage a real estate agent